A Conversation with Maria Willison

 Maria Willison (photo: Samuel Burns)

-Did you have an art professor who was exceptional and who triggered this reaction or was it the medium and its possibilities that so excited you?
+Did you have an exceptional art professor who triggered this reaction, or was it the medium and its possibilities that so excited you?

 Both.
-The messier I am the more fun I have, and with clay you’re basically working with mud (laughs).
-My teacher was Kayb Carpenter– her married name is now Joseph–and she was trained in classical sculpting techniques in Florence, Italy.
+The messier I am, the more fun I have, and with clay, you’re basically working with mud (laughs).
+My teacher was Kay Carpenter–her married name is now Joseph–and she was trained in classical sculpting techniques in Florence, Italy.
 She has a deep knowledge of anatomy and figurative sculpture.
 I just fell in love with that approach and put a lot of effort into anatomical studies.
 She was very inspiring and really pushed me a lot.
-At the beginning of her classes we would often have quizzes on anatomy—the muscles of the arm, the back and so on.
+At the beginning of her classes, we would often have quizzes on anatomy—the muscles of the arm, the back, and so on.
 We also built a sculpture muscle by muscle.
 In addition to that, I took an anatomy class in the Biology Department to add to my knowledge base.

 Esther